-Fortis Institute reviews admissions applications and may enroll students who are residents of New Jersey only.
+Fortis Institute reviews admissions applications and may enroll students in programs with a distance education component who are residents of New Jersey only.
+Residential programs may enroll from any state.
 The student's address of residency as reflected on government issued identification, mail reflecting the student's address, student attestation, lease agreement, or other verified documentation of physical location will be utilized to determine state of residency.
 Documentation must be provided at the time of enrollment.
 This policy is applicable to all students enrolled at Fortis Institute in New Jersey.